 Exposure to ultraviolet radiation (UVR) from the sun is an occupational and recreational hazard for many Australians

-ARPANSA can calibrate many types of instruments, both for measuring both solar UVR and UVR from artificial sources used in industry, and issue reports containing calibration factors.
+ARPANSA can calibrate many types of instruments, for measuring both solar UVR and UVR from artificial sources used in industry.
+We also issue reports containing calibration factors.
 ARPANSA has NIST-calibrated UVR sources and can transfer the calibrations to your instruments.
 Different types of UVR measuring instruments require different types of calibration procedures and you will need to discuss with ARPANSA what type of calibration is suitable for your instrument.

-Some of the typical procedures that ARPANSA can undertake include:
+Some of the typical procedures that ARPANSA undertakes include:

 • transfer of traceable calibrations to spectroradiometers